aAtilaR3/cookbook-example/README.md

 ## Getting Started 🚀

-1. Clone this repository
+1. Fork this repository
+2. Clone your forked repository
+3. Create a new branch with your name (e.g. `cookbook/petar-petrovic`)
-2. Run `npm install` to install dependencies
+4. Run `npm install` to install dependencies
-3. Add the provided Spoonacular API key to `.env.local`:
+5. Add the provided Spoonacular API key to `.env.local`:

 ```bash
 SPOONACULAR_API_KEY=api_key_here
 ```

-4. Start the dev server with `npm run dev`
+6. Start the dev server with `npm run dev`
+7. Commit your changes

 ## What Will You Build? 🤔